 What should you avoid if you have bronchitis?

-Finally, you should also be careful not to use cough suppressants if you have a productive cough.
-This cough is important to transport the mucus out of the bronchi, and suppressing the cough can cause the mucus to build up and the inflammation to worsen.
-Only use cough suppressants if the urge to cough is very strong and you cannot sleep, for example, and only after consulting your doctor.
+Finally, you should also avoid using cough suppressants if you have a productive cough.
+This type of cough is important for clearing mucus from the bronchi, and suppressing it can cause mucus to build up and worsen the inflammation.
+Only use cough suppressants if the urge to cough is very strong and, for example, prevents you from sleeping, and only after consulting your doctor.

 Can bronchitis heal on its own?